Wasserstein Distributionally Robust Estimation in High Dimensions: Performance Analysis and Optimal Hyperparameter Tuning: Introduction

-The analysis throughout the paper will be done under the following assumptions, which are very common in the high-dimensional statistics literature. \begin{assumption} ~ \begin{enumerate}[label=(\roman*)] \item \textit{Isotropic Gaussian features}: the covariate vectors $x_i$, $i\in \{1,\ldots,n\}$, are i.i.d.\ $\mathcal N(0,d^{-1}\text{I}_d)$. \item The true parameter $\theta_0$, the measurement noise $Z$, and the feature vectors $x_i$, $i\in \{1,\ldots,n\}$ are independent random variables. \item The dimension of the problem and the number of measurements go to infinity at a fixed ratio, i.e., $d,n \to \infty$, with $d/n = \rho \in (0, \infty)$. \end{enumerate} \end{assumption}
+In the spirit of the works described above, the analysis throughout this paper will be done under the following assumptions, which are relatively standard in the high-dimensional statistics literature. \begin{assumption}[High-dimensional asymptotics] ~ \begin{enumerate}[label=(\roman*)] \item \textit{Isotropic Gaussian features}: the covariate vectors $x_i$, $i\in \{1,\ldots,n\}$, are i.i.d.\ $\mathcal N(0,d^{-1}\text{I}_d)$. \item The true parameter $\theta_0$, the measurement noise $Z$, and the feature vectors $x_i$, $i\in \{1,\ldots,n\}$ are independent random variables. \item The dimension of the problem and the number of measurements go to infinity at a fixed ratio, i.e., $d,n \to \infty$, with $d/n \to \rho \in (0, \infty)$. \end{enumerate} \end{assumption}

-Many results derived for Gaussian ensembles have been rigorously proven and/or empirically observed to enjoy a \textit{universality} property, in the sense that they continue to hold true for a broad family of probability ensembles \citep{bayati2015universality,oymak2018universality,thrampoulidis2018precise, donoho2009observed, abbasi2019universality,panahi2017universal,hu2020universality,montanari2022universality}.
+As highlighted previously, many results derived for Gaussian ensembles have been rigorously proven and/or empirically observed to enjoy a \textit{universality} property, in the sense that they continue to hold true for a broad family of probability ensembles.
+In Section~\ref{sec:numerical}, we will validate numerically that the results proposed in this paper also demonstrate such universality.
 As a consequence, Assumption~\ref{assump:0}\ref{assump:features} introduces a convenient theoretical limitation, which has been shown in many cases to not affect the practical validity of the results in more general scenarios.
 Moreover, our distributionally robust optimization formulation \eqref{eq:dro} naturally captures all the covariate probability distributions which are ``close'' to $\mathcal N(0,d^{-1}\text{I}_d)$, including more general probability ensembles, as well as features whose entries are correlated.
 Finally, Assumption~\ref{assump:0}\ref{assump:d:n:rho} is the standard setting in high-dimensional statistics (compared to the classical setting, where $n \to \infty$, and $d/n \to 0$).